Vision Screening Online Training Program

 Who should screen?

-In the Child and Teen Checkups program, the components of vision screening are provided by both the health care provider (HCP - definition includes physician, nurse practitioner, physician's assistant, or registered nurse [RN] with training in vision screening from MDH) and the medical assistant or licensed practical nurse (LPN).
-For example, the vision health history, the muscle balance screening (observation, corneal light reflex, cross cover and external ocular movements [also called fix and follow]), red reflex and pupillary light response are performed by the HCP.
+In the Child and Teen Checkups program, components of vision screening are provided by either the health care provider (HCP - definition includes physician, nurse practitioner, physician's assistant, or registered nurse [RN] with training in vision screening from MDH) or the medical assistant or licensed practical nurse (LPN).
+For example, the vision health history, external inspection and observation, corneal light reflex, unilateral cover test and external ocular movements [also called fix and follow], red reflex and pupillary light response are performed by the HCP.
 Screening with visual acuity charts and stereo acuity test is often conducted by the medical assistant or LPN.
-For more information regarding C&TC roles, visit the following links.
+For more information regarding C&TC roles, review the following C&TC fact sheets: Vision Screening, Health History, and Physical Exam.

-Screening is also provided in Minnesota for Early Childhood Screening for public school entry (legislative mandate), in schools (non mandatory), and in Head Start programs.
+Screening is also provided in Minnesota for Early Childhood Screening for public school kindergarten entry (legislative mandate), in schools during or after kindergarten (non-mandatory), and in Head Start programs.
 This web training module for vision screening has been developed to educate those who will be screening from each of these areas.
-In regards to C&TC screening, each of the screening procedures in this training module indicate whom is the most appropriate to administer the screening tests.
+In regards to C&TC screening, each of the screening procedures in this training module indicate who is the most appropriate to administer the screening tests.

-It is estimated that 80% of learning comes through the visual senses .
+Much of what we learn comes through the visual senses .
 Vision affects the performance of the whole child.
-Vision also influences the child’s performance and adjustment in school, society, and influences overall health .
+What the child is able to see influences the child's performance and adjustment in school, society, and overall health .
 Vision screening is important because it leads to the identification of children with vision abnormalities such as visual acuity and muscle balance problems.

+Impaired vision in children can contribute to the development of learning problems which may be prevented or alleviated through early identification and intervention.
 Children with impaired vision often are not aware of their impairment; therefore, they do not complain or seek help.
 If they have always seen things in a blurred or distorted way, they accept the imperfect image without question.
-It is up to adults responsible for children’s health care and educational development to detect children experiencing vision problems.
+It is up to adults responsible for children's health care and education to assure that children have their vision screened on a regular basis.

 What kind of vision problems are we screening for?

-The eye is not fully developed until after the age of 8 years old .
-Before full visual development is reached, it is very important to screen for amblyogenic (lazy eye) risk factors.
-These are conditions that may result in amblyopia (lazy eye) if not detected and treated early .
+Nerve connections in the eye are not fully developed until after the age of 8 years old .
+Before full visual development is reached, it is very important to screen for conditions that can result in amblyopia (lazy eye) if not detected and treated early .
+Amblyopia is a condition that can cause a permanent loss of vision that is not able to be corrected with glasses or contacts.
+Amblyopia usually develops due to an existing condition that causes visual acuity deficits.
+Amblyopia can often be reversed if the underlying vision problem is caught and treated before age 6 or 7 years old.

 Generally, nearsightedness first occurs in school-age children.
 Because the eye continues to grow during childhood, it typically progresses until about age 20 .
-Once children reach puberty, about 20% of children may develop nearsightedness; this too will require referral to an eye specialist .
+Once children reach puberty, about 20% of children may develop nearsightedness; this too requires referral to an eye care professional .

-Throughout all these years, it is also important to protect the eyes from injury from the sun or sports and play too.
+Throughout all these years, it is also important to protect the eyes from injury from the sun or sports and play.

 How is a child affected by vision loss?

 If it is a visual acuity problem, a child with near-sightedness (myopia) will not see objects at a distance well.
-On the other hand, a child with farsightedness (hyperopia) will not see objects well at close distances.
+On the other hand, a child with farsightedness (hyperopia) will not see near objects clearly.
 If the child has astigmatism, they will see things blurry, whether the image that they are looking at is near or far.

 Vision Screening Tips

-In young children (i.e., less than age 5) it is important to screen efficiently with a steady pace due to children’s limited attention span.
+In young children (under age 5) it is important to screen efficiently with a steady pace due to children's limited attention span.
 It is also very helpful to have several toys or attention grabbers.
-Try to make the vision screening a fun event for the child.
+Try to make the vision screening fun for the child.
 For optimal screening, make every effort to minimize distractions in the screening environment.
 If screening is done in a large room, one method of minimizing distractions would be to have a curtain separating the children being screened.

 |<-- Previous||Module 1